Better Options Than Yelling at Your Kids When You're Angry

 - State what you are going to do: “I’m feeling hassled by your begging for an ice cream cone.
 If you beg again, I’m going to turn around and go home.”

-The Power of Apologizing
+Using The Power of Apologizing

-- Expressing our regret
+- Expressing your regret

 While apologizing is never easy, it is an essential skill for maintaining close relationships.